Mitch Garver Player Props: Rangers vs. Cardinals

 Mitch Garver At The Plate

-- Garver is hitting .310 with a double, three home runs and three walks.
+- Garver has a double, three home runs and four walks while hitting .313.

-- In eight games played this year, he has homered in two of them.
+- In nine games played this season, he has gone deep in two of them.

-- In three games this season, Garver has picked up an RBI, with more than one RBI once.
+- Garver has driven in a run in three games this season (33.3%), including one multiple-RBI game.

-- He has scored in four of eight games (50.0%), including multiple runs twice.
+- He has scored in five of nine games (55.6%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.